Alethio/ethstats-cli/README.md

 ```

 If any CLI options are specified after the Daemon option, they will be forwarded to the forked process.
+The Daemon mode is implemented programmatically through the PM2 API.
+The API does not support the "startup" feature.
+To handle start on boot, check out the [PM2](#with-pm2) instructions

 ### With PM2